Seragonia/reloadjs/README.md

 > npm i
 > # Use this line to launch the first instance of RELOAD.js.
 > # You will need to run this command on a machine with an IP
-> # accessible by all future peers.
+> # Accessible by all future peers.
 > # Change [interface-name] as your want.
 > node reload.js -i [interface-name] --first
 ```